TEACHING & LEARNING

 REVIEWING PROGRESS

-The learners targets are captured and recorded on their own individual learning plan (ILP) which is reviewed with the learner every week through a tutorial.
+The learner’s targets are captured and recorded on their own Study Programme Overview or SPO, which is reviewed regularly with the learner. every week through a tutorial.
 We encourage learners to contribute to this, uploading pictures and videos of their work and achievement.
-Teachers and support staff also provide assessment evidence and progress comments as these are achieved.
+Teachers and support teams also provide assessment evidence and progress comments as these are achieved.

 The learning that learners undertake is delivered in a fun and motivating project style – with learners getting involved in local events, enterprise activities and being part of the community.
 We also weave in as many opportunities as we can to actively promote the development of social skills, communication, self esteem and emotional regulation.